 - 2 tablespoons butter or milk

 - Prepare the ingredients: Peel the garlic cloves and roughly chop them.
 Wash and cut the potatoes into chunks that are uniformly sized about 1 to 1 ½ inches in size.

 - Place the potato chunks, water, sea salt and garlic into the instant pot.
 Cover and seal the lid.
 Cook on high pressure for 8 minutes of cooking time.

-- Once the time goes off, let the potatoes slow-release pressure for about five minutes.
-Then carefully press the steam release valve to release any excess steam.
-Then remove the lid of the instant pot.
+- Once the timer sounds, let the potatoes slow-release pressure for about five minutes.
+Then carefully press the steam release valve to release any excess steam and remove the lid off of the instant pot.

 - Use a potato masher to mash the potatoes, add a little bit of butter or milk at a time until the potatoes reach a consistency that you like.
 Season to taste and serve.

-- Fresh garlic can be replaced with ½ teaspoon or more to taste after the potatoes are cooked.
+- Fresh garlic can be replaced with ½ teaspoon or more to taste of garlic powder after the potatoes are cooked.

-- Substitute water with vegetable broth or chicken broth.
+- Substitute water with an equal amount of vegetable broth or chicken broth.